Bestra/ember-training-slides/slides.md

 - Break the mockup out into different templates
 - Add {{outlet}} where needed
 - Create Routes as needed

 ---
+# Ember inspector
+- Chrome and Firefox

+---
 # The Ember object model